We can build a healthier future, together

 Learn which vaccines are right for you.
 Which vaccines you need may change over time with age, certain health conditions and lifestyle habits.
 There are some seasonal illnesses that need vaccinations every year, such as for the flu and COVID-19.
 Others need a booster every 10 years, like tetanus, or just a series like for shingles.
 Discuss which may be right for you with a medical provider or pharmacist.

-According to a 2023 report, Black women are three times more likely to die from pregnancy-related complications than white women.
+Various factors including social, economic and environmental conditions have led to maternal health disparities in our community.
+In fact, Black women are three times more likely to die from pregnancy-related complications than white women.
 These complications can lead to short and long-term consequences for a woman's health.
 The prevalence of conditions like diabetes, heart disease, and hypertension in the African American community contribute to the higher risk facing pregnant women.
 But the study also points to racial inequities and prejudices within the health care system as key factors, such as implicit bias, structural racism, and variation in quality care.
 This means that multi-sector and multi-policy approaches are equally as important as individualized care.

 An earlier report, published in 2021, surveyed women about their pregnancy and childbirth experiences.
-African American women reported feeling less confident than white women that they would receive the care they need.
-The survey also found that only 62 percent of African American mothers were able to complete all recommended prenatal visits, citing transportation barriers or scheduling conflicts.
-Maternity navigators and doulas assigned by programs like Cayaba Care are community health workers that will advocate for you during your pregnancy to mitigate any negative outcomes.
+African American and Hispanic women reported feeling less confident than white women that they would receive the care they need.
+The survey found that only 62 percent of African American mothers were able to complete all recommended prenatal visits, citing transportation barriers or scheduling conflicts.